andreashofer-ca/sap-fioneer-download-agent/README.md

 ## Usage

-### Repository Browser (`browse.html`)
+### Repository Browser

-The repository browser provides an intuitive interface for exploring and downloading files:
+The repository browser provides an intuitive interface for exploring and downloading files from Artifactory:

 #### Setup (First Time Only)